dhansel/PaperTapeReader/README.md

 Gerber files for both PCBs are in the [schematics](schematics) subdirectory.

-As is the signals from the reader head can be directly attached to the digital inputs of any 3.3V microprocessor and should give clear and stable readings.
-I have tested with black and pink paper tape.
+As is, the signals from the reader head can be directly attached to the digital inputs of any 3.3V microprocessor and should give clear and stable readings.
+I have tested the reader with black as well as pink paper tape.

 ## Main Board
 In addition to the reader head I also made a main board which does the following: